The Ads of Super Bowl LIII

 Nostalgic memories for millennial fangirls

 In addition to enjoying our game-time beer with Carrie Bradshaw, we saw a few other Super Bowl ads that were almost certainly tailored to the millennial women who remain nostalgic for their teenage years.

 We loved the sexy thrillers of the 90s and early 2000s, especially those featuring Sarah Michelle Gellar.
 Paying homage to the scream queen’s classics like “I Know What You Did Last Summer,” and “Buffy the Vampire Slayer,” SMG put herself into a scary, campy situation of 2019 — having such great skin that her phone’s lock screen didn’t recognize her.

 What seemed like a fever dream of ours as 13-year-old junk food addicts, this was a real ad that aired this past Super Bowl Sunday.
 Doritos spiced up the Backstreet Boys’ classic hit, “I Want It That Way” with a hip-hop remixed recreation that featured Chance the Rapper nailing some classic 1999 choreography along with the OG band members themselves.

 While not an advertisement, it was a moment that sparked the debate of a double-standard of men’s and women’s bodies.
-When so many social media sites like Instagram and Tumblr are cracking down on female nudity, Adam Levine’s shirtless display during the halftime show reminded us of Janet Jackson’s, in now famous rhetoric, “wardrobe malfunction” at the 2004 Super Bowl halftime show, and all the controversy that she endured.
-While Adam will probably come out of his showcasing of a nude, tattooed torso scot-free, it fuels the conversation surrounding the policing of women’s bodies.
+When so many social media sites like Instagram and Tumblr are cracking down on female nudity, Adam Levine’s shirtless display during the halftime show reminded us of Janet Jackson’s, um, “wardrobe malfunction” at the 2004 Super Bowl halftime show, and all the pushback that she endured.
+While Adam will probably come out of this showcasing of a nude, tattooed torso scot-free, it fuels the conversation surrounding the policing of women’s bodies.

 Written by: Guest Author Ally Dwyer-Joyce